Medicare Enrolled

 What this data tells you about Dr. Abubakr

-Dr. Yousif Abubakr is a hematology & oncology in Jacksonville, FL, with 20 years in practice.
+Dr. Yousif Abubakr is a hematology & oncology specialist in Jacksonville, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Abubakr performed 77,221 Medicare services across 2,981 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Abubakr received a total of $1,602 from 29 pharmaceutical and/or device companies across 54 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology & oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.